Best Cacio e Pepe Recipe

 It’s hard to forget my first bowl of cacio e pepe in Rome.
 It was hard to comprehend how pasta water and cheese could make such a silky, creamy sauce that coated every little piece of pasta.
 How was there no butter or cream in there?
 How?
 The generous amount of black pepper added way more than a touch of heat; it added earthy, piney flavor.
 I didn’t know black pepper was capable of tasting so good.

-For all pasta lovers, whether you make it out to Rome itself or whether you make a little piece of Rome at home, cacio e pepe is a bucket list adventure.
+For all pasta lovers, whether you make it out to Rome itself or whether you make a little piece of Rome at home, this cacio e pepe recipe is a bucket list adventure.
+Don’t forget the other 4 Roman pastas including alla gricia, Carbonara, and Amatriciana!

 I prefer to use a short pasta like orecchiette that scoops up lots of that delicious cheese sauce, and that’s easier to really swirl around in a big pot, which is a crucial step in achieving that ultra creamy sauce.
 A creamy sauce that’s nutty and complex, mixed with an aromatic kick from the pepper, cacio e pepe is a testament to the simple beauty of Italian cuisine, where a few high-quality ingredients come together to create magic.
-Pasta alla Genovese is another Italian Culinary adventure worth taking.
+Pasta alla Genovese and Tagliatelle Bolognese are other Italian culinary adventures worth taking.

 • Orecchiette pasta – while spaghetti is classic, orecchiette is easier to whirl around in a big pot, which is crucial in making the creamy sauce.
 These little pastas also scoop up the sauce so much better than spaghetti does!